Schedule time with one of our tax experts and prepare your R&D Tax Credit in under 30 minutes!

 The accounting industry is already working to adapt to the changing landscape.
 In 2015, Accenture stated: “Transactional tasks will move to integrated business services solutions that use robotics, which will automate or eliminate up to 40 percent of transaction accounting work by 2020.”
-In 2021, the American Institute of Certified Public Accountants (AICPA) made changes to its exam that “put more of an emphasis on understanding business processes, automation, and data analytics.”
+In 2021, the American Institute of Certified Public Accountants (AICPA) changed its exam that “put more of an emphasis on understanding business processes, automation, and data analytics.”

-If the buzzword of the 2010s was “disrupt”, the buzzard of the 2020s will be “bolster.”
+If the buzzword of the 2010s was “disrupt”, the buzzard of the 2020s would be “bolster.”
 The Accounting Tech 3.0 stack can become a toolbox for accountants to become ever more integral parts of the SMB landscape.
 Technology won’t replace humans; it’ll supercharge them.
 With Mercury and Neo.Tax, accountants can focus on the aspect of their service customers value most: their expertise.